Iristyle/NanoTube/README.md

 The instance of MetricClient supports `Send` and `Stream` methods which behave identically to the static methods mentioned above.

+Send will materialize the metrics if they're not already and send them at once.

 ```csharp
 using (var client = new MetricClient("foo.bar.com", 8125, MetricFormat.StatSite, "prefix"))
 {